Do you record a quick and dirty 'Done Video'?

 10/01/2019 6:03 AM by

-When you've finished a PBI you should record a video to send to your product owner and anyone else that is interested.
-They can even double as release notes for your users.
+When you've finished a PBI you should record a video to send to your Product Owner and anyone else that is interested.
+A 'Done Video' is much better than a screenshot because you are proving the PBI workflow actually works.
+Even better, this video can double as documentation or release notes for your users.

-It's supposed to be quick and easy to make.
-If you spend too much time, you will be less likely to want to do it again in future.
+- It's supposed to be quick and easy to make.
+If you spend too much time, you will be less likely to want to do it again in the future.

 E.g. SSW TimePRO - Power BI Ad-Hoc Reporting:

 Figure: A real example of a 'Done Video' with Fades

 Tip: Camtasia 9 - How to fading-out and fading-in video track of your face in Camtasia 9

 - With the video track of your face selected, click on Animations (1).
 Track 3 in the image below.